 At this point, Stein’s agent inevitably urged her to cash in with a lecture tour of her long-forsaken native country.
 What is perhaps more surprising is that she and Toklas took him up on the offer—and then managed to pull it off.
 In Morris’s agile telling, the odd couple’s sensational debut begins almost the moment they step off the boat, when a group of jaded newshounds are surprised to discover that the Toklas of the Autobiography actually exists, while Gertrude parries them with lines worthy of Hammett himself. (“Why don’t you write as you talk?” one asks her.
 “Why don’t you read as I write?” she answers.)
 Over the following months, Stein’s lectures will fill halls in some thirty-seven different cities; the journey culminates in her hometown of Oakland, California, where, as she famously discovers, there is no there.

-Consider a gift of Book Post!
+Give the gift of Book Post!

 The missing “there” turns out to be not much of a loss.
 There will be a party with Charlie Chaplin and tea with Eleanor Roosevelt; an altercation with “Great Books” advocate Mortimer Adler (Stein strikes him on the forehead to conclude an argument); a squad-car tour of Chicago’s gangland neighborhoods.
 In a deal he will come to regret, Bennett Cerf, founder of Random House, will promise to publish any future book Stein writes.
 And Four Saints in Three Acts, her once-languishing experimental opera (written with Virgil Thompson) will travel from Broadway to Chicago to largely positive reviews.
 In Beverly Hills, even the reclusive Hammett shows up to engage Stein in a “long discussion of serious literature.”